 When Will a Generic Version Be Available?

-The first patent for Avodart currently expires in 2013.
+The first patent for Avodart expired in 2013.
+Yet, no generic versions are available.
+This suggests that another patent, set to expire in November 2015, is still protecting the drug from generic competition.
 This is the earliest predictable date that a generic version of Avodart could become available.